menu

 Setting & Lifestyle

-As is often the case in a small city, Rose City doesn't have a public transportation system that people use for their commute.
+Rose City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The population of Rose City has a very low overall level of education: only 9.55% of people over 25 hold a 4-year college degree or higher.
+The citizens of Rose City have a very low rate of college education: just 9.55% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Rose City in 2022 was $22,535, which is low income relative to Michigan and the nation.
 This equates to an annual income of $90,140 for a family of four.
 However, Rose City contains both very wealthy and poor people as well.
 Rose City also has one of the higher rates of people living in poverty in the nation, with 32.19% of its population below the federal poverty line.